 The podman system service command creates a listening service that answers API calls for Podman.
 You may optionally provide an endpoint for the API in URI form.
 For example, unix:///tmp/foobar.sock or tcp://localhost:8080.
 If no endpoint is provided, defaults is used.
 The default endpoint for a rootful service is unix:///run/podman/podman.sock and rootless is unix://$XDG_RUNTIME_DIR/podman/podman.sock (for example unix:///run/user/1000/podman/podman.sock)

 To access the API service inside a container:

 run the container with

-Please note that the API grants full access to Podman’s capabilities, and as such should be treated as allowing arbitrary code execution as the user running the API.
-As such, we strongly recommend against making the API socket available via the network.
+Please note that the API grants full access to Podman’s capabilities, and allows arbitrary code execution as the user running the API.
+We strongly recommend against making the API socket available via the network.
 The default configuration (a Unix socket with permissions set to only allow the user running Podman) is the most secure way of running the API.

 Note: The default systemd unit files (system and user) change the log-level option to info from error.
 This change provides additional information on each API call.

 CORS headers to inject to the HTTP response.
 The default value is empty string which disables CORS headers.